yhoohy/CHEE426_PROJECT1/README.md

 CHEE 426 Machine Learning course (Spring 2024)
 Instructor: Dr. Dhan Lord Fortela
 Enrollment: T TH 8:00 - 9:15 am (CST)

+Please note this is just a student getting into and learning more about data science.